 MJC has made substantial progress in the development, documentation, and assessment of student learning outcomes at the program, general education, and institutional levels.
 (ACCJC 2016 annual report) The established PLOs, GELOs, and ILOs include learning outcomes that cover the areas of communication competency, information competency, quantitative competency, analytic inquiry skills, ethical reasoning, and the ability to engage diverse perspectives.
 The criteria used to determine the breadth, depth, rigor, sequencing, time to completion, and synthesis of learning for each program is outlined in Board Policies in accordance with California Code of Regulations Title 5, Education Code, the California Community College Chancellor’s Office Program and Course Approval Handbook, and the Curriculum Manual.
 (BP 4025 (Philosophy and Criteria for Associate Degree and General Education), BP 4100 (Graduation Requirements for Degrees and Certificates)

 All course learning outcomes are mapped to PLOs, GELOs, and ILOs, and all student learning outcomes are measured, disaggregated for analysis, and evaluated through the program review process.
 (Sample maps) The College has made a significant investment in eLumen, a management system for SLOs and Program Review, which enables the tracking of resource allocation made for program and institutional improvement.
 Since 2015, the College has had the capability of tracking individual student attainment of SLOs, and the college redesigned Program Review for data disaggregation and analysis in the 2016-2017 academic year.
 Program Review at the College is now under a robust two-year cycle, which includes all course, program, general education, and institutional learning outcomes assessment.
+While MJC is proud of the progress made in measuring and analyzing student learning evidence, it recognizes there is still room to increase the use of outcomes analysis.
+To continue the cycle of improvement, the College addresses the strengthening of outcomes assessment data integration into institutional planning and resource allocation processes through the Quality Focus Essay.

 Standard II.A.12